OpenEx-Platform/docs/docs/deployment/configuration.md

 #### Agents (executors)

-To be able to use the power of the OpenBAS platform on endpoints, you need at least one executor that will be in charge of spawing temporary processes (endpoint injectors) which will execute payloads.
+To be able to use the power of the OpenBAS platform on endpoints, you need at least one **neutral executor** that will be in charge of executing implants as detached processes.
+Implants will then execute payloads.

 ##### OpenBAS Agent